NEW ETHICS CITATION SYSTEM

 Ethics Citation System for Code of Ethics and Lockbox Violations

 To uphold professionalism in our industry, the Chicago Association of REALTORS® Board of Directors adopted an Ethics Citation System to improve the process, and help protect buyers and sellers.
 Chicago REALTORS® facing ethics citations now will have the opportunity to save time and money by opting into this expedited system.
 The new system took effect on Jan.
-1, 2015 and was revised as of June 1, 2017.
+1, 2015.

 How the Ethics Citation System Works

-- A REALTOR® or member of the public can file a complaint against a Chicago REALTOR®.
-The complaint can be anonymous.
+- A REALTOR® or member of the public can file a citation against a Chicago REALTOR®.
+The citation must allege a violation in accordance with our Citation Violation Schedule.
+An Ethics Citation complaint can be filed anonymously.

 - The complaint must be filed within 180 days of the alleged event.

-- A CAR Citation Panel will meet to review the complaint.
+- CAR’s Citation Panel will meet to review the complaint.

 - If the Citation Panel determines that based on the information provided, there is enough to support a violation of the Code of Ethics, it will fine the REALTOR® based on the Citation Violation Schedule.